Clemapfel/mousetrap/docs/09_native_rendering.md

 | `MIN`              | `min(origin.rgba, destination.rgba)` |
  | `MAX`              | `max(origin.rgba, destination.rgba)` |

-Which are familiar from graphics editors such as PhotoShop or GIMP.
+These are the familiar blend modes from graphics editors such as Photoshop or GIMP.

-If left unspecified, `RenderTask` will use `BlendMode::NORMAL`, which represents traditional alpha blending, in which the alpha value of both colors is treated as their emission.
+If left unspecified, `RenderTask` will use `BlendMode::NORMAL`, which represents traditional alpha blending.
+Using this blend mode, the opacity of `destination` and `origin` is treated as their emission, and then weighted mean is calculated producing the final result.
+This mimics how mixing colored light behaves in the real world.

+---

-##
+## Render